Gaming News

 The fanbase that did show up “is playing the hell out of it.
 That’s the audience that recommends games to friends, drives organic word-of-mouth, and converts at higher rates when the game eventually goes on sale or hits PS Plus.”

 Saros set out to be more accessible than Returnal by enabling auto-saves and offering multiple save slots.
-By May 12, over 20% of Saros players have finished the game, which is double Returnal‘s completion rate at that point.
+By May 12, over 20% of Saros players had finished the game, double Returnal‘s completion rate at that point.

 While Elliott writes that Saros may struggle to break even, he also counterpoints, “exclusives sell consoles, and then inertia from previous generations does the rest, and the real PlayStation money is made on third-party launches and legacy third-party live services.
 Plenty of core PlayStation players have picked up Saros, which is the underlying job an exclusive is meant to do.”